A short introduction to Pathological Demand Avoidance (PDA) – an autism profile

 What about diagnosis?

 The international and American diagnostic manuals do not currently recognise PDA as a separate diagnosis or a subgroup within ‘autism’.
 Hence, when many of the key features of PDA are present alongside the other traits of autism, individuals deemed to have PDA may be given a diagnosis along the lines of: ‘Autism – Unspecified’ (see the latest diagnostic guidelines, the ICD-11, HERE) or Autism Level 1 (see America’s DSM5 diagnostic manual); with a note of a demand avoidant profile on the person’s report.

 One important point to note about PDA is that different clinicians and ‘experts’ have differing levels of experience and exposure to the autistic profile, which is still relatively new, in a medicinal or clinical sense; meanwhile, some authorities and health bodies (in the UK at least) are also reducing their autism diagnosis budgets.
 A combination of factors means some clinicians are seemingly not always willing to diagnose PDA; although private autism assessment providers may have more experience and exposure, e.g. if they’re private specialists in the field.
 (Some NHS providers may also be specialists in the field of PDA, but may need out-of-county referral to their services.)

 Read more in our post titled ‘Gaining autism assessment in the UK – including Pathological Demand Avoidance or PDA’ HERE.

 Spectra.blog HIGHLY recommends the book ‘Understanding Pathological Demand Avoidance Syndrome in Children: A Guide for Parents, Teachers and Other Professionals’, it’s a great (if in depth!!) read.
-Check out the link below.
+Harry Thompson’s website is also a great resource.

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism; the information we post here is based purely on our own exposure and experiences.